Web Design for Your Delivery Service

 Do I need a website if I get business through word of mouth?

-What features does a delivery website need?
+What does a delivery website actually need?

 Do I need SEO too?